WebexCommunity/WebexPythonSDK/docs/user/intro.rst

 MIT License
 -----------

-ciscosparkapi is currently licensed under the `MIT Open Source License`_, and distributed as a source distribution (no binaries) via :ref:`PyPI <Install>`, and the complete :ref:`source code <Source Code>` is available on GitHub.
+webexteamsdk is currently licensed under the `MIT Open Source License`_, and distributed as a source distribution (no binaries) via :ref:`PyPI <Install>`, and the complete :ref:`source code <Source Code>` is available on GitHub.

-ciscosparkapi License
+webexteamsdk License
 ---------------------

 .. include:: ../../LICENSE